r-lib/rex/README.md

 calls, but they can be temporarily attached using `rex_mode()` which allows them to be auto-completed.

+### Using Rex in other packages

+Using `rex` in other packages will generate spurious NOTEs from `R CMD check` unless you include a call to `rex::register_shortcuts()` with your package name somewhere in your package source.
+This function registers all of the rex shortcuts as valid variables fixing the NOTEs.

 ## See Also
 - [Regularity](https://github.com/andrewberls/regularity) - Ruby library that
   partially inspired `rex`.